Gen711/Fall2015/labs/Lab2_fastq.rst

   ctl-b d

-> While SolexaQA is working, lets install khmer..
+> While SolexaQA is working, lets install khmer, a Python package for working with kmers.
 Again, make sure you know what each of these commands does, rather than just copying and pasting..

 ::